-Beneficial Ownership Before the Offering Total Beneficial Ownership After the Offering
+Beneficial Ownership Before the Offering Beneficial Ownership After the Offering

-Common Stock Voting Power Before the Offering Commo Stock Total Voting Power After the Offering
+Common Stock Total Voting Power Before the Offering Commo Stock Total Voting Power After the Offering

 Name of Beneficial Owner Shares % % Shares % %

 Named Executive Officers and Directors:

-Christopher P. Kalnin 3,599,306 (1) 3.1% 3.1%
+Christopher P. Kalnin 3,623,749 (1) 3.1% 3.1%

 John T. Jimenez 24,202 (2)

-Eric S. Jacobsen 54,283 (3)
+Eric S. Jacobsen 68,158 (3)

-Barry S. Turcotte % %
+Barry S. Turcotte - -% %

-Somruedee Chaimongkol % %
+Somruedee Chaimongkol - -%

 Joseph R. Davis 46,000

 Akaraphong Dayananda % %

-Carla S. Mashinski - % -%
+Carla S. Mashinski - -% %

 Thiti Mekavichai 37,000

 Charles C. Miller III 175,000

-Sunit S. Patel % %
+Sunit S. Patel - % %

 Anon Sirisaengtaksin - % %

-Chanin Vongkusolkit % %
+Chanin Vongkusolkit - % %

 Sinon Vongkusolkit % %

-All executive officers and directors as a group (17 persons) 4,292,460 3.7% 3.7%
+All executive officers and directors as a group (17 persons) 4,357,556 3.7% 3.7%

-5% Stockholders:
+5% Stockholders: .,, 070 070

 Banpu North America Corporation (4) 112,755,229 96.1% 96.1%

-- (1) Includes 48,884 shares of our common stock underlying outstanding TRSUs that will vest within 60 days of the date of this prospectus and 1,751,509 shares of our common stock held by Mr. Kalnin's spouse.
+- (1) Includes 73,327 shares of our common stock underlying outstanding TRSUs that vested but have not settled as of the date of this prospectus and 1,751,509 shares of our common stock held by Mr. Kalnin's spouse.
 Does not include 1,825,040 shares of our common stock underlying outstanding PRSUs (at maximum payout) that are subject to vesting to the extent that performance measures are achieved.
-In addition, Mr. Kalnin will receive 73,330 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (2) Does not include 865,200 shares of our common stock underlying outstanding PRSUs (at maximum payout) that are subject to vesting to the extent that performance measures are achieved.
-In addition, Mr. Jimenez will receive 57,939 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (3) Includes 27,750 shares of our common stock underlying outstanding TRSUs that will vest within 60 days of the date of this prospectus.
+In addition, Mr. Kalnin will receive 146,657 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (2) Does not include 865,200 shares of our common stock underlying outstanding PRSUs (at maximum payout) that are subject to vesting to the extent that performance measures are achieved.
+In addition, Mr. Jimenez will receive 57,939 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (3) Includes 41,625 shares of our common stock underlying outstanding TRSUs that vested but have not settled as of the date of this prospectus.
 Does not include 1,036,000 shares of our common stock underlying outstanding PRSUs (at maximum payout) that are subject to vesting to the extent that performance measures are achieved.
-In addition, Mr. Jacobsen will receive 41,625 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (4) Approximately 96.1% of our outstanding shares of common stock are currently owned by BNAC, a Delaware corporation wholly owned by BOG Co., Ltd., a wholly owned subsidiary of Banpu, a public company listed on the Stock Exchange of Thailand and the ultimate parent company of BKV Corporation, BNAC, Banpu Power and BPPUS.
+In addition, Mr. Jacobsen will receive 83,250 shares of our common stock underlying outstanding TRSUs that will vest upon consummation of this offering. - (4) Approximately 96.1% of our outstanding shares of common stock are currently owned by BNAC, a Delaware corporation wholly owned by BOG Co., Ltd., a wholly owned subsidiary of Banpu, a public company listed on the Stock Exchange of Thailand and the ultimate parent company of BKV Corporation, BNAC, Banpu Power and BPPUS.
 The principal address of Banpu is 27th Floor, Thanapoom Tower, 1550 New Petchburi Road, Makkasan, Ratchathewi, Bangkok, Thailand.